openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 This property allows the host to send and receive border-agent-related CoAP requests/responses from the NCP's RLOC address.
-This allows the host driver to implement a Thread border agent.
+This allows the host driver to implement a Thread(R) border agent.

 ### PROP 5395: PROP_THREAD_DISOVERY_SCAN_JOINER_FLAG {#prop-thread-discovery-scan-joiner-flag}